Epicenter of Youth Leadership: 3000+ attendees at MU20 High School Summit | www.lokmattimes.com

 Epicenter of Youth Leadership: 3000+ attendees at MU20 High School Summit

-PNN New Delhi [India], November 20: The MU20 School of Opportunity proudly orchestrated the celebrated MU20 Summit, Asia's largest ...
+New Delhi (India), November 21: The MU20 School of Opportunity proudly orchestrated the celebrated MU20 Summit, Asia’s largest leadership ...

-New Delhi [India], November 20: The MU20 School of Opportunity proudly orchestrated the celebrated MU20 Summit, Asia's largest leadership programme for high school students.
+New Delhi (India), November 21: The MU20 School of Opportunity proudly orchestrated the celebrated MU20 Summit, Asia’s largest leadership programme for high school students.
 This groundbreaking programme, held in Indore from October 27th to 29th, emerged as a beacon of youthful leadership, innovation, and global perspective.

 Unprecedented Gathering of 3000+ Future Leaders